silentfuzzle/Cue-Masher/README.md

 ### High Priority

-* Needs a New option to start a new project.
+* Needs a warning message for users if they haven't saved their project before closing it.
 * Needs ability to edit and delete sounds.
 * Needs a GUI to modify or delete existing sounds.
 * Needs a new text file format such as XML so that commas in sound file paths don't cause problems.